paul-griffith/kindling/readme.md

 ## Releases

-New tags pushed to Github will automatically trigger an action-based deployment of the given version, which will trigger JDeploy to fetch the new version upon next launch.
+New tags pushed to GitHub will automatically trigger an action-based deployment of the given version, which will trigger JDeploy to fetch the new version upon next launch.
+Offline installers (created using jpackage) are also available for Windows and Linux.

 ## Acknowledgements